iKenndac/new-blog/content/about/index.md

 Before we get started, here's some tidbits about me to break the ice:

 - I program things for a living and for fun.
 Normally it's on Apple platforms, but I've been known to dabble in C#.
-You can find my public code [over on GitHub](http://github.com/ikenndac), and a list of the apps I've made on the [Apps page of this site](/apps/).
+You can find my public code [over on GitHub](http://github.com/ikenndac), and the apps my indie company ships are at the [Cascable website](https://cascable.se/).

 - I love cars, and firmly subscribe to a few automotive beliefs:

-    - The *one true way* is an engine in the front, drive at the back and a nice manual gearbox in between.
-Mid-engined is also acceptable.

     - The correct number of trackdays per year is between two and four.